Nandhini-stack/2021-05-26-git-collab-oreilly/README.md

 	- `git checkout -b <NAME>` : same using checkout

 ## Pull Requests
+- Also see branch delete above
 - `git log --oneline --graph --all` : show you git history
 - `git fetch --prune` : clean up your git history

 ## Conflicts

-- `git rebase <BRANCH>` : e.g., `<MAIN>` will update current branch
+- `git rebase <BRANCH>` : e.g., `<MAIN>` will update current branch You won't know it's going to happen until it does.